Introduction

 # Bearer Token

-Bearer token authorization is a straightforward authentication method commonly used in API integration scenarios.
+Bearer token authentication is a straightforward method commonly used in API integration scenarios.
 It involves obtaining a token from the API provider and including it in the request header of subsequent API calls.
 The token serves as proof of authentication and allows the client application to access protected resources on behalf of the user or application.

-- Use Case 2: IoT Device Communication
+- Use Case 1: IoT Device Communication

 Consider an Internet of Things (IoT) device that collects sensor data and needs to communicate with a cloud-based API.
-By using bearer token authorization, the device can securely transmit data to the API without requiring user authentication.
+By using bearer token authentication, the device can securely transmit data to the API without requiring user authentication.
 The API, in turn, can process the data and trigger specific actions based on the received information.

-# API Credentials Application
+# API Credentials

 - Use Case 1: Reporting and Analytics Dashboard

 Consider a reporting and analytics dashboard that aggregates data from various services and APIs.
 The dashboard needs to access data from multiple sources to generate comprehensive reports.
-By using API credentials application authorization, the dashboard can obtain access tokens for each API it interacts with, granting it the necessary permissions to retrieve the required data for reporting.
+By using API credentials authentication, the dashboard can obtain access tokens for each API it interacts with, granting it the necessary permissions to retrieve the required data for reporting.

 - Use Case 2: Automated Data Backup System

-# Authorization Code Application
+# OIDC Authorization Code Flow

 - Use Case 1: Third-Party API Integration